LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 multiple people work on the same code base.

 You and a partner will begin by coding in tag-team shifts.
-By the end of the task you should have a good idea about how to have two people work on the same code at the same time.
+By the end of the task, you should have a good idea about how to have two people work on the same code at the same time.
 You will learn how to:

 #.
 Quickly add code in pull + push cycles *(Important!
 This is the fundamental